xarmian/voi_rewards_svelte/README.md

 This is the source code for the website, located at [https://voirewards.com](https://voirewards.com).
 This website is an unofficial resource.
 It is not affiliated with the VOI Core Team.

-The website is written using the [https://svelte.dev](Svelte framework).
+The website is written using the [Svelte framework](https://svelte.dev).

 To run locally:
 ```